-In Section VIII.1, page 56, the applicant projects a capital cost of \$11,850 for the proposed project, funded through accumulated reserves.
-In Section IX, page 60, the applicant states there will be no start-up or initial operating expenses associated with the proposed project.
+The applicant states the project will be funded through accumulated reserves.
+In Section IX, page 63, the applicant states there will be no start-up or initial operating expenses associated with the proposed project.

 Exhibit 24 includes a letter dated September 16, 2013 from the Vice President of Fresenius Medical Care Holdings, Inc., which states: